Archive for the ‘Counselling with D’ Category

 That’s something else I’m dealing with; my beloved fifty-minute hours with D. coming to an end.
 I obviously always knew that the counselling sessions would have to end at some point – in fact – they’ve already expanded far further than anyone could have anticipated when I first began counselling.
 (I think I’ve been seeing D. for something like five times longer than what the original deal was.)

 December 19th is to be the last session.
 And I’m dreading it already.
 It doesn’t matter that I am well aware that the cessation of counselling is as much part of the process as actually undergoing it – it still freaks me out.
-Not only the uncertainty surrounding what help and support I will have in place when that day comes, but the actual saying goodbye to D. (Even as I am writing this I can feel my brain and my emotions completely separating; the brain calmly stating “It is normal to feel this way, everyone does” and my heart going “I don’t care if everyone goes through it, no one has everstruggled more with this issue than I am.”)
+Not only the uncertainty surrounding what help and support I will have in place when that day comes, but the actual saying goodbye to D. (Even as I am writing this I can feel my brain and my emotions completely separating; the brain calmly stating “It is normal to feel this way, everyone does” and my heart going “I don’t care if everyone goes through it, no one has everstruggled more with this issue than I am right now, no one has ever felt such pain.”)
 So, that’s another big thing going on in the little person that is me.

 What else?
 Well, Dev and I have decided that although we’ve had five incredibly good years together, the time has come for us to move on.
 Separately.
-It’s been in the pipeline for some time, especially since we – even before my depression reared its ugly head – had the Baby Issue laying between us (the Baby Issue being that I want nothing more than to have a child; it’s all I’ve ever wanted – and he not having the remotest desire to ever become a parent.).
+It’s been in the pipeline for some time, especially since we – even before my depression reared its ugly head – had the Baby Issue laying between us (the Baby Issue being that I want nothing more than to have a child; it’s all I’ve ever wanted, what has always kept me going, what gives meaning to my life – and he not having the remotest desire to ever become a parent.).
 But, I guess the reason why we’ve decided to split now, rather than earlier, is that we’re no longer getting what we want from one another.
 And we’re not able to offer what the other needs.
 We’re not arguing, we’re not at each other’s throats (save last night when I – having not slept for God knows how long – threw a fit after dropping a plate of grilled cheese sandwiches face down on the table, and in sheer frustration blasted a “No, it’s not bloody ok!” at Dev, who foolishly had tried to be understanding and calming..).
 It’s just one of those things that happen.

 Unfortunately it puts us in a very tricky situation from a practical point of view.
 As I haven’t been working for more than about seven weeks since the beginning of December last year I have no savings to fall back on.
 At all.
 Also, I have, since my last blog entry had to leave my job.
 And even putting that aside, it would be completely and utterly void of any form of realism to assume that I will be able to go back to full time employment any time soon.
 It’s not for lack of trying – because I did, and it’s certainly not from lack of want – but the reality is that where I’m at now I can already barely get myself through the day – and any added pressure is likely to be detrimental to me.